robertdj/fastrdp/README.md

 # Performance

 Here we compare the performance of *fastrdp* with that of a pure Python implementation.
-The example above is executed with *fastrdp* in about a millisecond on my machine
+The example above is executed with *fastrdp* in less than 0.1 millisecond.

 ``` python
 from timeit import timeit
 timeit(lambda: fastrdp.rdp(x, y, 0.1), number=10_000)
 ```

-    1.0484414880047552
+    0.6885888330289163

 The pure Python implementation in the [*rdp* package](https://pypi.org/project/rdp) takes about the same time to